Verbals lessons: more than worksheets.

 Plus, when they look verbs up in a dictionary, don’t they wonder what “participle” is?
 (Tell students they should wonder, and that you are here to clarify for them.
 I promise they will roll their eyes at you.)

 Teaching grammar requires some tricks and methods to get students understanding the concepts.
-I’ve taught verbals to both middle school and high school students, my classroom students and students prepping for standardized testing.
+I’ve taught verbals to both middle school and high school students, my classroom students, and students prepping for standardized testing.
+Verbal lessons are part of grammar curriculums.
 Here are my grammar lesson plans for teaching verbals.

 Decide when you want to teacher verbals.
 For instance…